-Excel 2013 introduces a new way to filter your data with its timeline feature.
+Excel 2016 offers another fast and easy way to filter your data with its timeline feature.
 You can think of timelines as slicers designed specifically for date fields that enable you to filter data out of your pivot table that doesn't fall within a particular period, thereby allowing you to see timing of trends in your data.